boto/boto3/docs/source/guide/configuration.rst

   maps to the ``RoleSessionName`` parameter in the ``AssumeRole`` operation.
   This is an optional parameter.
 If you do not provide this value, a session name will be automatically generated.
+* ``duration_seconds`` - The length of time in seconds of the role session.

-If you do not have MFA authentication required, then you only need to specify a ``role_arn`` and a ``source_profile``.
+If MFA authentication is not enabled then you only need to specify a ``role_arn`` and a ``source_profile``.

 When you specify a profile that has IAM role configuration, boto3 will make an